thedevleon/thedevleon.github.io/content/projects/project_0.md

 +++
-title = "Project 0"
+title = "A example project"
-description = "Example description with a lot of words but without any meaning.
-Why use lorem ipsum when you can just write a lot of text that has no underlying meaning?" weight = 1
+description = "Example description of a very interesting project." date = "2025-03-03" weight = 1

 [extra]